jpsuen/ITEC621_Class_Files/README.md

   2. Creating a quick script to replace the 'ITEC 621 R Packages.R' file for the following reasons
     - The original file cannot be quickly re-run to load all the required packages.
     - The original script attempts to re-install the packages if you select the whole thing to run
   3. 2KSB makes it difficult to quickly view files that I just want to browse or double check something.
-I added a MISC folder to accomodate these types of files
+I added a MISC folder to accommodate these types of files

 ### File Structure